saranyavs21/sqlha/README.md

 ## 📄 Notes

-- The NSG rules in the templates include ports needed for RDP, DNS, WSFC, and SQL.
+- The NSG rules in the templates include ports needed for RDP, WSFC, and SQL.
 - Change any hardcoded passwords in the `sqlserviceaccount.ps1` script before use.
 - Cloud Witness storage account is created automatically if specified.